* This is the Consumer Version. *

 A virus is a small infectious organism—much smaller than a fungus or bacterium—that must invade a living cell to reproduce (replicate).
 The virus attaches to a cell (called the host cell), enters it, and releases its DNA or RNA inside the cell.
 The virus’s DNA or RNA is the genetic material containing the information needed to make copies of (replicate) the virus.
 The virus’s genetic material takes control of the cell and forces it to replicate the virus.
 The infected cell usually dies because the virus keeps it from performing its normal functions.
 When it dies, the cell releases new viruses, which go on to infect other cells.

 Viruses are classified as DNA viruses or RNA viruses, depending on whether they use DNA or RNA to replicate.
-RNA viruses include retroviruses, such as HIV (human immunodeficiency virus—see Human Immunodeficiency Virus Infection).
+RNA viruses include retroviruses, such as HIV (human immunodeficiency virus—see Human Immunodeficiency Virus (HIV) Infection).
 RNA viruses, particularly retroviruses, are prone to mutate.

 Some viruses do not kill the cells they infect but instead alter the cell's functions.
 Sometimes the infected cell loses control over normal cell division and becomes cancerous.
-Some viruses, such as herpesviruses (see Herpesvirus Infection Overview) and HIV (see Human Immunodeficiency Virus Infection), leave their genetic material in the host cell, where the material remains dormant for an extended time (called latent infection).
+Some viruses, such as herpesviruses (see Herpesvirus Infection Overview) and HIV (see Human Immunodeficiency Virus (HIV) Infection), leave their genetic material in the host cell, where the material remains dormant for an extended time (called latent infection).
 When the cell is disturbed, the virus may begin replicating again and cause disease.

 Viruses usually infect one particular type of cell.
 For example, common cold viruses infect only cells of the upper respiratory tract.
 Additionally, most viruses infect only a few species of plants or animals.
 Some infect only people.
 Many viruses commonly infect infants and children (see Viral Infections in Infants and Children).